launchdarkly/integration-framework/integrations/new-relic-apm/README.md

 User documentation for this integration is available on the LaunchDarkly documentation site: [New Relic One](https://docs.launchdarkly.com/integrations/new-relic).

-API documentation for this integration is available on the LaunchDarkly API documentation site: [New Relic One](https://docs.newrelic.com/docs/apm/new-relic-apm/maintenance/record-monitor-deployments)
+API documentation for this integration is available on the New Relic API documentation site: [New Relic One](https://docs.newrelic.com/docs/apm/new-relic-apm/maintenance/record-monitor-deployments).

 ## Getting started with the New Relic One integration